 By: Priscilla Rodriguez, M.S., LMFT

-If you have found desire discrepancy to be an issue in your relationship or have found it difficult to communicate about sex in your relationship, I invite you to schedule a therapy session where you and your partner can learn how to approach this issue and reach a level of intimacy you both are longing for.
+If you found desire discrepancy to be an issue in your relationship or have found it difficult to communicate about sex in your relationship, I invite you to schedule a therapy session.
+In therapy session, you and your partner can learn how to approach this issue and reach a level of intimacy you both are longing for.
 I also have an online class geared towards sexual intimacy and you can find it here.

 Want to say “thank you”?